 - Over the long-term, this construction project will enable the library to operate more cost-effectively further into the future.
 Not only will the approach to the front entrance be more user-friendly and safer for all library users, it will be much more durable and will require much less winter maintenance (thanks to the heated walkways).

 - The new Wauconda Area Library Foundation will likely play an important role in funding some of the additional landscaping features of this project that may not come to fruition without their financial assistance.

-The master plan for this project was prepared by Product Architecture and Design, and the cost estimates were prepared by Featherstone Inc.
+This project was designed by Product Architecture and Design, and the construction manager is Featherstone Inc.

 Please feel free to ask questions at any time by calling Library Director Tom Kern at 847-526-6225.